 The Partners' cash bonuses are computed on the basis of a percentage of the reference salary.
 This total percentage ranges from 20% to 100% and increases with seniority in the partnership level.
 The percentage has two components.
 The main component (except for EGP's bonuses for whom the individual and collective components are split equally) is directly linked to the individual performance rating.
 The pay out with respect to each component is subject to meeting certain requirements.
 The payout on the individual component can range from zero (insufficient performance) to 150% (exceeds expectations rating).
-The second component is collective component can range from zero (ROE) achieved by SCOR in the previous financial year.
-The payout on the collective component can range from zero (ROE below 30% of the target) to 130% (ROE equal to or above 130% of the target).
+The second component is collective and based on the economic value growth (EVG) achieved by SCOR in the previous financial year.
+The payout on the collective component can range from zero (EVG below 30% of the target) to 130% (EVG equal to or above 130% of the target).